Affective Video Content Analysis: Decade Review and New Perspectives: Affective Video Content Analysis

-Avots E et al. \cite{r48} performed emotion recognition based on audiovisual information.
-For the video part, select key frames of the video for facial emotion recognition; for the audio part, extract MFCC coefficients.
-The decision-level feature fusion method used is as follows: six score values are set for each audio and video prediction, corresponding to the prediction accuracy of a specific category.
-The maximum value is the predicted label, and the sum of all probabilities is 1.
-To arrive at the final predictions, the respective probabilities are added together and normalized.
-Finally, an accuracy of 69.30\% was achieved on the RML dataset \cite{r49} for the six classification task.

-F. Noroozi et al. \cite{r50} proposed a multimodal emotion recognition system based on audiovisual cue analysis.
-For the visual part, they first compute the geometric relationships of facial landmarks, then summarize each emotion video into a simplified set of keyframes that visually distinguish emotions, and finally use the confidence outputs of all classifiers for all modalities to define a new feature space for final emotion label prediction in a decision-level fusion, of which the steps are shown in Figure \ref{12}.
-Among them, Mono confidences are derived from their single-signal features extracted from the audio part.
-Finally, an accuracy of 63.56\% was achieved on the eNTERACE'0.5 dataset six classification task.
+Avots et al. \cite{avots2019audiovisual} conducted emotion recognition based on audio-visual information.
+For the video part, key frames of the video were selected for facial emotion recognition, and MFCC coefficients were extracted for the audio part.
+The decision-level feature fusion method used is as follows: 6 score values were set for each audio and video prediction, corresponding to the prediction accuracy of a specific category.
+The sum of all probabilities is 1, and the maximum value represents the predicted label.
+The probabilities are summed and normalized separately to obtain the final prediction.
+The system achieved an accuracy of 69.30\% in the six-classification task of the RML dataset \cite{dimou2014rml}.
+Noroozi et al. \cite{noroozi2017audio} proposed a multimodal emotion recognition system based on audio-visual clues.
+For the visual part, they first calculated the geometric relationships of facial landmarks and then summarized each emotional video into a set of simplified keyframes, which can distinguish emotions visually.
+Finally, the confidence outputs of classifiers for all modalities were used to define a new feature space for decision-level fusion for the final emotion label prediction.
+This system achieved an accuracy of 63.56\% in the six-classification task of the eNTERACE’05 dataset.

-Sahoo et al. \cite{r51} proposed a multimodal emotion recognition method using facial images and speech data, this method uses a rule-based decision-level fusion approach, which is shown in Figure \ref{13} below.
-The method achieved good results on the eNTERACE'0.5 dataset, with an accuracy rate of 81\% when related to the subject and 54\% when independent of the subject.
-But this work is an experimental verification using a database of emotions recorded in a laboratory environment without any environmental noise.
-It is unknown whether real and non-behavioral emotions hold up in the presence of various environmental anomalies.
-Additionally, the database's single-peak performance serves as the foundation for this decision rule set.
-Utilizing similar rules with similar edges on various information may not work.
+Sahoo et al. \cite{sahoo2016emotion} proposed a multimodal emotion recognition method using facial images and voice data.
+The method employs a rule-based decision-level fusion approach, and the decision rules are illustrated in Fig. \ref{fig15}.
+The method achieved good results on the eNTERACE’05 dataset, with an accuracy of 81\% in situations related to the subjects and 54\% in situations independent of the subjects.
+However, this work was conducted in a laboratory environment without any ambient noise, using an emotion database recorded in the laboratory for validation.
+The effectiveness of the method in the presence of various environmental anomalies and its applicability to unknown genuine emotions and non-behavioral emotions remain unverified.
+Additionally, the decision rules set here are based on unimodal performance in the database.
+Applying the same rules with identical thresholds on different datasets may not be effective.